Skip to main content

 We offer two kinds of book scanning.

 The first involves the scanning of pages with an intact spine.
-The second involves slicing the spine to gain clearer images and a speedier turnaround.
+The second involves slicing the spine to gain clearer images and a speedier turn around.

 The only problem with the second method is that the book is therefore rendered destroyed.

-If you are looking to get a book collection scanned, it is important, therefore, to check whether you own any valuable books such as rare first editions.
+If you are looking to get a book collection scanned, it is important therefore, to check whether you own any valuable books such as rare first editions.

 With that in mind, how do you identify a first edition book?

-Unfortunately, there’s no easy answer to this, as first edition criteria varies from publisher to publisher.
+Unfortunately there’s no easy answer to this, as first edition criteria varies from publisher to publisher.

-Furthermore, not every publisher will identify first editions or might change the way that it does so every now and again.
+Furthermore, not every publisher will identify first editions, or might change the way that it does so every now and again.

 That said, the first time that a publisher releases a new book, all copies of it that are printed without major changes can be considered a first edition.